aio-libs/aiosmtpd/aiosmtpd/docs/migrating.rst

   **must** return an SMTP response code for the sender such as ``"250 OK"``.
 * ``handle_DATA()`` must be a coroutine function, which means it must be declared with ``async def``.
-* :meth:`Controller.start` runs the SMTP server in a separate thread and can be stopped again by calling :meth:`Controller.stop`
+* :meth:`~aiosmtpd.controller.Controller.start` runs the SMTP server in a separate thread and can be stopped again by calling :meth:`~aiosmtpd.controller.Controller.stop`